 Downtown Ladysmith has long been recognized for its historic character and heritage buildings.
 22 of the downtown buildings are included on the Ladysmith Community Heritage Register, and many of these are also on the Canadian Register of Historic Places.
-The Downtown continues to flourish as a shopping destination for locals and visitors to enjoy all that it has to offer, including boutique retail, cafés, restaurants, locally owned and operated commercial outlets and professional services, and the award winning Heritage Route of historic artifacts.
-The Ladysmith Museum opened in downtown in 2012.
+The Downtown continues to flourish as a shopping destination for locals and visitors to enjoy all that it has to offer, including boutique retail, cafés, restaurants, locally owned and operated commercial outlets and professional services, and the award winning walking tours: Heritage Walk I: Artifacts and Heritage Walk II: Buildings.